Benigno Fitial: First Tenure

+1999 Return and 2000 Speaker Election

+In his book, Capitol Punishment, longtime lobbyist Jack Abramoff recounts Fitial chose to return to politics to prevent federalization, which in part included retaining Abramoff at substantial taxpayer expense.
+In 1999, Fitial resigned from his position at Tan Holdings to run for the Northern Mariana Islands House of Representatives.
+He was successfully elected.
+After the 1999 election, the House of Representatives consisted of eleven Republicans, six Democrats, and a single independent.
+Fitial chose to run for Speaker against fellow Republican Heinz Hofschneider.

+During the election for speaker, Jack Abramoff sent two operatives to the islands to lobby legislators on Fitial's behalf.
+The legislators from Tinian and Rota, winning over the legislators with support for federal projects.
+Fitial subsequently won the speaker election with a cross-party coalition of 10 votes to Heinz Hofschneider's 8 votes.
+Projects supported by the two non-Saipan legislators; a breakwater on the island of Tinian and the repaving of an airport in Rota were subsequently approved.
+After the passage of two resolutions from the House demanding that Abramoff be rehired by the CNMI government, Abramoff's contract was extended.

+Fitial ran the House in a more controlling manner than previous speakers, appointing only his allies to committee chairmanships.
+He also implemented a pro-garment industry legislative agenda including an effort to double the number of guest workers.

-Fitial left the Republican Party, and founded his own political party, the Covenant Party in 2001.
+In 2001, Fitial left the Republican Party, and founded the Covenant Party.
 He used the Covenant Party as a vehicle to run for Governor of the Northern Mariana Islands in the 2001 gubernatorial election with his running mate, then-Education Commissioner Rita Inos.
 However, Fitial was defeated in a landslide by the Republican ticket of Juan N. Babauta and his running mate, Diego Benavente.
 The Babauta-Benavente ticket received 5,512 votes, the largest number of votes ever received by a gubernatorial candidate in history to date.

 In 2003, Fitial was elected to the Northern Mariana Islands House of Representatives in the 2003 midterm election.
 Candidates from his Covenant Party were also elected, giving the party the majority in the House of Representatives.
 Fitial was further elected the Speaker by the House in 2003, replacing Republican Speaker Heinz Hofschneider.
 He represented Precinct 3, which includes parts of Saipan and the northern islands.